T. J. Bass (American football): Professional career

-Bass was signed as an undrafted free agent by the Dallas Cowboys after the 2023 NFL draft on April 28.
+Bass was signed as an undrafted free agent by the Dallas Cowboys after the 2023 NFL draft on April 28, 2023.
 He impressed the team in preseason, being the only lineman on the team not to allow a quarterback pressure in their three games.
-On August 29, 2023, the Cowboys announced that he had made the initial 53-man roster.
+On August 29, the Cowboys announced that he had made the initial 53-man roster.
 He was active for all 17 games and had two starts as an injury replacement.
-He started at right guard in place of an injured Zack Martin in the third game against the Arizona Cardinals.
+Bass started at right guard in place of an injured Zack Martin in the third game against the Arizona Cardinals.
 He started at left guard in place of an injured Tyler Smith in the season finale against the Washington Commanders, with the NFC East division title on the line.

-In 2024, he appeared in 15 games, starting two at left guard and one at right guard.
+In 2024, Bass appeared in 15 games, starting two at left guard and one at right guard.
 In Week 5 against the Pittsburgh Steelers, he took over at left guard in the second quarter, replacing an injured Tyler Smith.
 In Week 6 against the Detroit Lions, he started at left guard in place of the injured Smith.
 In Week 12 against the Washington Commanders, he started at left guard in place of an injured Smith.
 In Week 14 against the Cincinnati Bengals, he took over the right guard position in the third quarter, when Brock Hoffman moved over to center due to Cooper Beebe suffering a concussion.
 In Week 15 against the Carolina Panthers, he remained the starter at right guard, while Beebe recovered from his injury.
 He was declared inactive in Weeks 16 and 17.

+In 2025, Bass appeared in 16 games, starting three at right guard and two at left guard.
+On January 3, 2026, Bass was placed on season-ending injured reserve due to a knee injury.

+Designated as a restricted free agent in the 2026 offseason, the Cowboys placed a second-round tender on Bass on March 7, 2026.
+Bass signed his tender on March 17.